nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 14.md

 And he only crits these things on a 20.
 So yeah.
 Oh my gosh.
 Alright.
 The the the River Drake that was that was creeping up on on our, just got completely decimated.

 Oh, I have to take the little guys.
 Jeez.
-Carson, you're up.
+Karsten, you're up.
 I am.
 I don't really know where you want me to go, I guess.

 Where do you want to go?
 I don't really know.
 Like, what's his face is?
 He's good over there.
 Guess I'm gonna go there.